twmobius/node-ipc/Readme.md

-Node.js Inter-process communication and election
+Node.js Inter-process communication and election library.

 node-ipc implements the Bully algorithm (http://en.wikipedia.org/wiki/Bully_algorithm) making it possible for multiple instances of the same application to elect a master process and at the same